drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 alphabetic knowledge and who has not.
 To benchmark students' alphabet knowledge, the accepted way is to check how many letters their students can recognize.
-This benchmark information is important as it is required by a differentiated or remedial instruction that moves beyond the typical sequence of whole-class instruction (i.e., starting at ABC and working through all 26 letters to XYZ) to provide the instruction needed by individual children (Piasta, 2014).
-This benchmarking just checks letter name knowledge, but letter name knowledge is perhaps more important than letter sound knowledge as knowledge of letter names precedes knowledge of letter sounds (Levin, Shatil-Carmon, & Asif-Rave, 2006).
+This benchmark information is important as it is required by differentiated or remedial instruction that moves beyond the typical sequence of whole-class instruction (i.e., starting at ABC and working through all 26 letters to XYZ) to provide the instruction needed by individual children (Piasta, 2014).
+Such benchmarking just checks letter name knowledge, but letter name knowledge is perhaps more important than letter sound knowledge as knowledge of letter names precedes knowledge of letter sounds (Levin, Shatil-Carmon, & Asif-Rave, 2006).
 Letter name knowledge predicts